8LWXpg/ptr/README.md

 Usage: ptr.exe add <NAME> <REPO>

 Arguments:
-  <NAME>  The name of the plugin, same as the folder name in zip file.
+  <NAME>  The name of the plugin, can be anything.
   <REPO>  The GitHub repository of the plugin

 Options: